 We use only certified organic feeds & supplements which means they are also all Non-GMO.
 Non-GMO foods that are not organic are full of chemicals (pesticides, herbicides, etc.) and often more chemically loaded than GMO foods.
 It’s vitally important what the animals you eat eat.
 You should know what the animals you eat have been fed.
 That’s why we happily disclose our feed ingredients.
 Be leery of farms that won’t tell you what they feed their animals.
 Certified organic feed is expensive so if a farm doesn’t specifically state they are using only organic feed they aren’t!
 (See note 2 below for info on the difference between Non-GMO and organic.)

 All seasoning and cures used in our pork processing are Certified Organic, soy-free, gluten-free, and GMO-free.
 This is rare and hard to find with farm-to-consumer pork.
 It’s also much more expensive.
-Many farms, even organic ones, take their animals to processors that use pink cure which is full of chemicals and artificial preservatives (nitrates and nitrites).
+Many farms, even organic ones, take their animals to processors that use conventional pink cure which is full of chemicals and artificial preservatives (nitrates and nitrites).

 All orders are packed in boxes and stored in freezers at our farm until you pick them up and you can get your order most any time Mon - Sat.
 You don’t need to bring coolers or boxes when you come to get your orders.
 Most other farms you have to go the butcher to pick up your meat during limited butcher’s hours and pack the meat yourself when you get there.
 This also allows us to charge one price and you don’t have to pay the farm and processor separately.
 We simplify the process by placing the order with us and picking it up from us.

-We use two small family run local butchers who do a great job.
+We use a few different small family run butchers who do a great job.
 We almost never have any of the common butchering issues with our butchers (we don’t have bone chips in our ground beef, our stew beef isn’t full of fat, our steaks are nicely cut, the meat is vacuum sealed, etc).
 We also use these butchers because we can trust them to give us our meat back and only our meat back.
 We are extremely careful with this as this is a common problem with butchers, particularly with organ meats.
 Our butchers also don’t batch process anything (batch processing is when a butcher will take meat from multiple customers and grind it all up together).
 When we drop off animals at our butcher we are getting our meat back and only our meat back!